vrsivananda/PIC10C_-FinalProject/README.md

 This is the final project for PIC10C.
 It is a random dots stimuli generator.

-In psychophysics, these generators are used in experiments to test motion tracking of the eyes.
+In psychology, these generators are used in psychophysics experiments to test motion tracking of the eyes.
 Some dots will move in a lateral direction(left or right, all together in one direction), and others will move randomly.
+These moving dots are shown very briefly on the screen.
 The user will then test if they can spot whether it goes left or right.

 In this project, the user will first select the parameters of the trial.